InmediaGR/quasar2-firebase-9/README.md

 # Quasar 2 Firebase 9 App (quafire)

-A Quasar2 Framework app using Firebase 9 as database
+A Quasar2 Framework for frontend.
+Firebase 9 as database backend

 ## Install the dependencies
 ```bash